devtut/generate/docs/csharp/handling-formatexception-when-converting-string-to-other-types.md

 ---
-metaTitle: "Handling FormatException when converting string to other types"
+metaTitle: "C# | Handling FormatException when converting string to other types"
 description: "Converting string to integer"
 ---